anocaj/wasm-postgres-bridge/README.md

 # WASM-PostgreSQL Learning Project

 A step-by-step learning environment for WebAssembly (WASM) and PostgreSQL connections.
-This project is designed to help you understand the integration between WASM, WebSockets, and PostgreSQL through hands-on implementation.
+This project is designed to help understand the integration between WASM, WebSockets, and PostgreSQL through hands-on implementation.

 ## Project Structure